heX16/home_server_programs/wifi_ap_config/access_point.md

 2. Provide the interface for adding/modifying WiFi networks
 3. Include functionality to update wpa_supplicant.conf
 4. Restart the networking service after changes

+## Script-Based Installation

+For a more automated installation, you could create a script that:

+1. Takes parameters for SSID and password for both AP and client
+2. Handles error checking
+3. Performs all the configuration steps automatically

+This would be useful for deploying multiple devices or for users less familiar with Linux commands.